 The Department of Political Science (College of Social Sciences) offers a graduate program that leads to the degree of Master of Political Science.
-Full-time and part-time students are admitted to this program.
 The program aims at developing the student's research ability, and in-depth knowledge so as to be capable of analyzing various political phenomena using scientific inter-disciplinary approaches.
 It provides the student with the knowledge and experience necessary to grasp political problems associated with Kuwait and in particular its national security.
+The program offers both thesis and non-thesis options.